Nilhcem/markdown2html/README.md

 - `-out`: enter this to specify that the program should create a new file which contains the same name as the `markdownFile`, with the .html extension.
 - `-out file.html`: enter this to specify the name of the converted file.
+- `-d directory`: enter this to specify the directory of the converted files.

 GUI Screenshot
 --------------